Ngoune-Alban/premier_test/README.md

 # premier_test
-this repositori is just to test how git fonction
+this repository is just to test how git fonction